 Hotel Domestique is situated in the hills of South Carolina and owned by George Hinacapie, a world-renowned cyclist.
-It is an exquisitely beautiful farmhouse hotel with thirteen rooms and minimalist, yet chic decor.
+It is an exquisitely beautiful farmhouse hotel with thirteen rooms and minimalist, yet chic wall decals and decor.
 When we entered I instantly fell in love with it.
 Our room was gorgeous and comfortable.

 Each night they left fresh pastries in our room.
 Every hotel should do away with mints and leave these!